jszzr/sglang/docs/developer_guide/contribution_guide.md

   - If you write multiple if/else blocks for new features, ensure the common path (e.g., NVIDIA hardware or the existing code path) is the first branch.

 ## How to update sgl-kernel
-Since sglang and the `sglang-kernel` distribution are separate Python packages, our current GitHub CI infrastructure does not support updating a kernel and using it immediately within the same pull request (PR).
+Since sglang and the `sglang-kernel` (prior `sgl-kernel`) distribution are separate Python packages, our current GitHub CI infrastructure does not support updating a kernel and using it immediately within the same pull request (PR).
 To add a new kernel or modify an existing one in the `sgl-kernel/` source tree, you must use multiple PRs.

 Follow these steps: